boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 }
 {{</highlight>}}

 Note that the values of 263 and 251 are just ones I picked.
-They actually need to scale based on how many results we are iterating over in order to run fast enough.
+They actually need to scale based on how many results we are iterating over in order to run fast enough, but in this example they only overlap every 66013 elements.

-With that done, we can then work out the spread.
-With that in place we know that the top score might be say 43.01 or something.
-We can then iterate over our list looking for values higher than say 90% of this value.
-Then keep reducing it till we get whatever count of items we need.
+With that in place we know that the top score might be say 43.01 or some other value.
+We can then iterate over our list looking for values higher than say 95% of this value.
+Then keep reducing that percentage size till we get whatever count of items we need.

-This has the double bonus of making the list mostly sorted in reverse order, which should help with the final sort.
+This has the double bonus of making the list mostly sorted in reverse order, which should help with the final sort as well.

-It's actually fairly easy to code up as well.
+It's actually fairly easy to code this.

 {{<highlight go>}}
 var topResults []*doc